Marktheidenfeld: Religion

+Marktheidenfeld is the base of the sect Universal Life.

 Economy

 Municipal taxes in 1999 amounted to €13,797,000 (converted), of which net business taxes amounted to €8,484,000.

 Arts and culture

 Regular events

 From June to July, several events take place, such as the Altstadtfest (Old Town Festival) and the Caribbean Night.

 Since 1999 each year in July the Marktheidenfeld Rowing Club has held the "Red Dragon Cup", at which company and club teams take part in dragon boat races in which even costumes are awarded prizes.

 On the first weekend in August, the charburners’ club stages its traditional charburners’ festival (Köhlerfest) in the outlying centre of Glasofen.

 In August, the Marktheidenfeld Folk Festival, the Laurenzi-Messe, takes place for ten days.
 The event's centrepiece is the Laurenzimarkt (market), which since 2007 has been on the bank of the Main.

 Attractions

 Franck-Haus

 The Franck-Haus is a richly adorned townsman's house from the Baroque period, built in 1745, and is one of the town's most important sights.
 The building master was the wine merchant and salesman Franz Valentin Franck (1702–1777).
 Since 1987, the house has been under the town's ownership.
 From 1994 to 1998 it was renovated, for which the façade's smalt-blue colour, which at the time the house was built was the most expensive colour, was reconstituted.
 Today the house is used for exhibitions.

 Permanent exhibits include the "world’s smallest library", a collection of miniature books from Valentin Kaufmann's legacy, a demonstration smithy, an old smith's workshop built in the courtyard, and an information room on painter and artistic craftsman Hermann Gradl's life and works.